-Differences Between Bonds vs Debentures
+Bonds vs Debentures

 Every organization requires financing for setting up as well as daily survival.
 These funds can be set up either by the issuance of debt or equity instruments.
 Most of the organizations will prefer debt since it does not involve personal funds being utilized and can also be used for leverage.
-Two of the major sources of funds through debt route are bonds and debentures.
+Two of the major sources of funds through the debt route are bonds and debentures.

-Bonds vs Debentures Infographics
+Bonds vs. Debentures Infographics

-Bonds and Debentures – Key Differences
+Key Differences Between Bonds and Debentures

-- A bond is a financial instrument issued for raising an additional amount of capital.
-These are issued by Government agencies and also by Private organizations offering periodic interest payment and principal re-payment at the completion of the duration.
+- A bondBondA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
+Issuer is liable to pay the coupon (an interest) on the same.
+These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually. is a financial instrument issued for raising an additional amount of capital.
+These are issued by government agencies and also by private organizations offering periodic interest payment and principal re-payment at the completion of the duration.
 On the other side, a debenture is an instrument issued by private/public companies for raising capital from the investors.
 They are not secured by any physical assets or collateral but are backed only by the creditworthiness and reputation of the issuing party.

 - Bonds generally offer a lower rate of interest.
 The lesser interest offered is an indication of the issuer not requiring money and depicts more stability of repayment in the future.
 Debentures offer a higher rate of interest in comparison to bonds as they are unsecured in nature.

-- Interest payment on bonds is done on an accrual basis (monthly, semi-annually or annually) irrespective of the performance of the issuing party.
-Payment of interest for debenture holders is done on a periodical basis depending on the financial performance of the company.
+- Interest payment on bonds is done on an accrual basis (monthly, semi-annually, or annually) irrespective of the performance of the issuing party.
+Payment of interest for debenture holders is done on a periodical basis, depending on the financial performance of the company.